Stop Flight Training or #CLOSEHYA

 There has been an estimated 500% increase in training flights since 2017.

 In recent years, there has been a dramatic increase in plane noise beyond the 3-mile radius of the Cape Cod Gateway airport.
-We have determined the reason is not an increase in passenger flights, but rather a 500% increase in Part 121 sponsored flight training on Cape Cod since 2017 (FlightAware - Flight Tracker / Flight Status).
+We have determined the reason is not an increase in passenger flights, but rather a 500% increase in corporate sponsored flight training on Cape Cod since 2017 (FlightAware - Flight Tracker / Flight Status).

-According to Cape Air's website (Cape Air Pilots | Requirements) pilot trainees must be enrolled with either American Airlines' Republic Airlines Lift Academy (Flight Programs | LIFT Academy)
+According to Cape Air's website (Cape Air Pilots | Requirements) pilot trainees must be enrolled with either American Airlines/Republic Airways Lift Academy (Flight Programs | LIFT Academy)

 or with one of the Jet Blue Gateway Programs (JetBlue Gateways) to be eligible for the Cape Air flight training program on Cape Cod (LIFT students begin training to become Cape Air pilots in Hyannis, MA).
 The students are then trained by Cape Air (Training | United States | Cape Air Pilot Careers) and returned to JetBlue or American/Republic after fulfilling a brief commitment to Cape Air.